sgibson91/cross-stitch-carpentry/_extras/motivation.md

 On a daily basis, we use smartphones and computers for everything we do.
 Starting from getting instant access to news and the latest information in the morning, to learning a new programming language or other skills for getting our job done at work, to online shopping that makes our day-to-day life possible.
-Needless to say, such excessive use of technology leads to information overload, and often results into burnout and other mental health issues including anxiety, and depression [1].
+Needless to say, such excessive use of technology leads to information overload and often results in burnout and other mental health issues, such as anxiety and depression [1].

 <SARAH HELP ME>